daijiang/rtrees/README.md

 Feel free to test it.
 Contributions and suggestions are welcome.
 You can open an issue or send a pull request.

+# Citation

+Li Daijiang.
+(2023). rtrees: an R package to assemble phylogenetic trees from megatrees.
+Ecography.